 In May 2015, the Company granted to certain employees 841,585 shares of restricted stock under the 2015 Plan.
 For accounting purposes, the vesting conditions were not probable at the time of the grant.
-Upon completion of the IPO, the vesting conditions had been met at which time the restricted shares had a per share fair value of \$15.00, which was the initial public offering price.
+Upon completion of the IPO in July 2015, the vesting conditions had been met at which time the restricted shares had a per share fair value of \$15.00, which was the initial public offering price.
 The award included performance conditions that were based on either an initial public offering or a change in control and until consummation of the event it was not considered probable for accounting purposes.
 In July 2015, the Company granted 47,146 shares of restricted stock under the 2015 Plan to certain non-employee directors at a per share fair value of \$15.66, which was the closing price of the stock on July 24, 2015.
-For these restricted stock awards, the Company's initial public offering date.
+For these restricted stock awards, the Company recognized stock-based compensation through the vesting date on a straight-line basis over 181 days from the Company's initial public offering date.
 In April 2016, the Company granted 6,140 shares of restricted stock under the 2015 Plan to certain non-employee directors at a per share fair value of \$13.41, which was the closing price of the stock on April 2, 2016.
 For these restricted stock awards, the Company recognized stock-based compensation through the vesting date of June 30, 2016.